acoyfellow/UserDO/README.md

 - You can use any string as the key.
 - The value can be any serializable data (string, object, etc.).
 - Returns `{ ok: true }` for set, and `{ value }` for get.

-## What is this for?

-- User authentication and management in Cloudflare Workers, PartyKit, or any platform supporting Durable Objects.
-- No HTTP routing or fetch required—just call methods directly on your DO instance.
-- Secure, scalable, and easy to integrate with any backend.

 ## API